00mjk/isomorfeus-project/ruby/isomorfeus-data/docs/common_api.md

 The allowed props *must* be declared.
 See section Props belows.

-On the server `execute_query` blocks must be defined.
+A `execute_query` blocks must be defined.
 These blocks must return a hash of LucidData objects, which get then wrapped in a LucidData::QueryResult.
 Example:
 ```ruby
 class MyGraph < LucidData::Graph::Base